-Top 5 2nd Quarter Trades of Fi - GuruFocus.com
+Top 5 2nd Quarter Trades of FI - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were First Bank & Trust’s top five trades of the quarter.
+According to GuruFocus data, these were FIRST HAWAIIAN BANK’s top five trades of the quarter.

-During the quarter, First Bank & Trust bought 17,180 shares of ARCA:VOO for a total holding of 35,983.
-The trade had a 1.94% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $375.84.
+During the quarter, FIRST HAWAIIAN BANK bought 38,035 shares of ARCA:IVV for a total holding of 1,707,299.
+The trade had a 0.53% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $411.02.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-First Bank & Trust reduced their investment in ARCA:VOOV by 41,317 shares.
-The trade had a 1.92% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $142.25.
+FIRST HAWAIIAN BANK reduced their investment in ARCA:AGG by 104,606 shares.
+The trade had a 0.35% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $102.45.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.